DinoChiesa/Apigee-Proxy-Revision-Cleaner-Job/README.md

 1. This job will run using the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
-The setup uses a custom Role with these [permissions on Apigee](https://cloud.google.com/iam/docs/roles-permissions/apigee):
+The setup uses a Custom IAM Role with these [permissions on Apigee](https://cloud.google.com/iam/docs/roles-permissions/apigee):

+   - `apigee.deployments.list`
+   - `apigee.deployments.get`
+   - `apigee.proxies.list`
+   - `apigee.proxies.get`
+   - `apigee.proxyrevisions.list`
+   - `apigee.proxyrevisions.get`
+   - `apigee.proxyrevisions.delete`
-   - apigee.deployments.list
+   - `apigee.sharedflowrevisions.list`
-   - apigee.deployments.get
+   - `apigee.sharedflows.get`
-   - apigee.proxyrevisions.list
+   - `apigee.sharedflows.list`
-   - apigee.proxyrevisions.get
+   - `apigee.sharedflowrevisions.get`
-   - apigee.proxyrevisions.delete
+   - `apigee.sharedflowrevisions.delete`

    The Cloud Run job runs as a service account _with that role_ in the Apigee project.
 It uses the metadata endpoint in Google cloud to get an Access Token when it runs.
+Because this custom role does not have the ability to undeploy proxies or sharedflows, it will be unable to delete a revision that is deployed.

-2. The job is a nodejs program that runs in the cloud.
-   You can specify the number of revisions to keep.
+2. The job is a nodejs program.
+You can specify the Apigee project and the number of revisions to keep.
 It removes old undeployed sharedflows AND proxies.

 2. The setup script sets the schedule to whatever you prefer.
 See the [env.sh](./env.sh) file for the `SCHEDULE` variable.
 You can try using